BinyaminR/Infrastructure-compound-interest/README.md

 5. **Configuration Management**: The configuration for each component is managed as code, ensuring that the configuration is documented, version-controlled, and can be reproduced at any time.

+For more detailed information on our CI/CD workflows and configurations, please refer to our [Workflow README](https://github.com/BinyaminR/Infrastructure-compound-interest/tree/main/.github/workflows/README.md).